Can Travel Insurance Cover Pre-Existing Conditions?

 This is the coverage you'd turn to for emergency medical care abroad.
 It's especially helpful for international travelers who want protection from unexpected hospital visits or urgent care.

-Before you buy, make sure to review:
+Before you buy travel medical insurance, make sure to review:

 • The look-back period